vjd3/vjd3.github.io/projects/CybersecurityTools.md

  - [Autopsy](https://www.sleuthkit.org/autopsy/) is an easy to use, GUI-based program that allows you to efficiently analyze hard drives and smart phones.
 It has a plug-in architecture that allows you to find add-on modules or develop custom modules in Java or Python.
  - [The Sleuth Kit](https://www.sleuthkit.org/sleuthkit/) is a collection of command line tools and a C library that allows you to analyze disk images and recover files from them.
 It is used behind the scenes in Autopsy and many other open source and commercial forensics tools.

+#### Intrusion Detection/Prevention Systems (IDS/IPS)
+ - [Zeek](https://zeek.org/) An Open Source Network Security Monitoring Tool
+ - [Suricata](https://suricata.io/) is a high performance, open source network analysis and threat detection software that includes IDS Alerts, Protocol transactions, Network flows, PCAP Recordings, and Extracted files.
+ - [Kismet](https://www.kismetwireless.net/) is a sniffer, WIDS, and wardriving tool for Wi-Fi, Bluetooth, Zigbee, RF, and more, which runs on Linux and macOS
+ - [Snort](https://www.snort.org/) is an Open Source Intrusion Prevention System (IPS) in the world.
+Snort IPS uses a series of rules that help define malicious network activity and uses those rules to find packets that match against them and generates alerts for users.
+ - [Sagan](https://github.com/quadrantsec/sagan) is a multi-threads, high performance log analysis engine.
+At it's core, Sagan similar to Suricata/Snort but with logs rather than network packets.

 <h2 id="osint--reconnaissance">OSINT / Reconnaissance</h2>
   <ul>
     <li><a href="https://www.abuseipdb.com">AbuseIPDB</a> - Check IP address, domain name or subnet.